zhoumiaosen/Car_Price_Estiamtion_Web_Server/README.md

 - PyTorch
 - scikit-learn
 - pandas
-- joblib (optional, for saving and loading scalers)
+- joblib (for loading scalers and encoders)
-- Jupyter Notebook (optional, for data exploration)

 You can install the necessary packages using the following command: